Application deadline for the Academic Year 2021-22: 29 January 2021

 3. Undergraduate credits in Linguistics

 Applicants must have at least nine (9) credits of university level courses in Articulatory Phonetics, Phonology and Grammar, subject to approval by the Administrative Committee.
 A GPA of 3.00 or higher must have been obtained in each of these courses.

 Applicants lacking the required credits in Linguistics may be granted admission with the condition that they complete the prerequisite courses in Foundational Linguistics offered by the Linguistics Department of Payap University with a grade equivalent to 3.00 or higher in each of the courses.
-The Foundational Linguistics courses are taught yearly from May thru July.
+The Foundational Linguistics courses are taught yearly from mid-May through early August.

 4. Foreign language proficiency